 - Not anticipated to be recalled,

 - Separated in good standing, and who

-- Returns to University employment to a position other than the position from which the employee was laid off and returns to University employment within one year (365 days) from the date of separation.
+Returned to University employment to a position other than the position from which the employee was laid off.

 - The balance of unused temporary disability leave at the date of separation from employment shall be restored, with no accrual added for the period of separation;

 - The new service date is used for determining the accrual of vacation and eligibility of service awards, retirement eligibility and retirement vesting;

 - For a recalled or reemployed employee, the new service date shall be determined by adjusting the original hire date of employment by the time the employee was not employed by the University.
 [Example: If the time period between the separation and the reemployment is four months, an original employment date of April 4, 1997 would be adjusted to August 4, 1997.]

 - For a rehired employee, the new service date shall be determined by using their prior service date.

 - The most recent reemployment date is used to determine eligibility for benefits such as long term disability coverage; and

 - The employee may immediately enroll and be eligible to receive the University’s contribution toward retirement.